BenRussert/data-explorer/README.md

 ## How to try it out:

+Atom packages:

+- Install both hydrogen and the data-explorer package in atom, or in the cli:
+    ```bash
+    apm install hydrogen data-explorer
+    ```

 Make sure you have installed:

 - python, along with the [pandas data analysis library](http://pandas.pydata.org/pandas-docs/stable/install.html)